-If you’ve ever committed one (or more) of these eight networking offenses, resolve to correct your networking ways in the New Year.
+If you’ve ever committed one (or more) of these eight networking offenses, resolve to correct them.

 By Barbara Safani